Aramco CEO says oil industry facing 'a crisis of perception'

 Oil demand is expected by many to peak in coming years as emissions standards around the world tighten and demand grows for more fuel-efficicent vehicles and renewable sources of energy.

-Reporting by Rania El Gamal; Editing by Kirsten Donovan
+Reporting by Rania El Gamal; Editing by Dale Hudson and Kirsten Donovan